gilzalc/supreme-django/README.md

-This is a README file
+This is a README file for the Django Book store with the search microservice